What does Brexit Mean for your Air Passenger Rights?

 Compensation rights for passengers travelling on ‘Cinderella Flights.’

-In the event of a No-deal Brexit, air passengers travelling on the evening of the 28th March will be among the first people to find themselves subjected to the confusion of Brexit.
+In the event of a no-deal Brexit, air passengers travelling on Brexit eve will be among the first people to find themselves subjected to the confusion of Brexit.

-These are journeys that depart before midnight on 28th March while the UK is still an EU member, but will arrive at their destination on 29th March, after Brexit.
+Though the exact date for Brexit is currently undecided, there are likely to be journeys that will depart before 11pm while the UK is still an EU member, but will arrive at their destination after Brexit.
 It’s a tricky concept to get your head around.

-If there is no advance on a deal between the UK and EU, and a No-deal Brexit occurs, legally, the ‘Cinderella Flights’ that depart from the UK and land in an EU country could be denied landing.
+With no deal between the UK and EU, legally, the ‘Cinderella Flights’ that depart from the UK and land in an EU country could have been denied landing.

 What are the passenger rights for British citizens after Brexit?